Lonnie Graham: Catalogue work

 Graham designed the catalogue entitled "Countdown to Eternity," a collection of photographs of Dr. Martin Luther King Jr. by Benedict Fernandez, as well as a traveling exhibition of photographs.
 He also designed the catalogue for Carrie Mae Weems’ "Kitchen Table Series," exhibited at Hollins University in Roanoke, Virginia and is known to have worked with Weems collaboratively on other projects at the Fabric Workshop and Museum in Philadelphia, Pennsylvania, including the Adam and Eve folding screen entitled the "Apple of Adam's Eye," produced in 1992.
 He collaborated with David Lewis to produce a book about sculptor Thaddeus Mosley, "Thaddeus Mosley, African American Sculptor."
 Pyramid Atlantic Art Center, in Silver Spring, Maryland published his own "Friendship, Strength and Vitality" as a limited edition photogravure edition which resides in the Corcoran Gallery in Washington, DC and the collection of the Schomberg Center in New York City.

 The catalogue accompanying the exhibition "A Conversation with the World" has been widely disseminated by Light Work in Syracuse, New York.
 This project was conceived by Graham and photographer Kevin Martin in 1986, and combines elements of social anthropology and fine art as it uses an interview component to engage participants who sit for a large format 4"x5" portrait made using polaroid type 55 positive/negative film.
+The project captures detailed and intimate portraits of individuals from various cultural and geographical backgrounds.
+Each participant is engaged in a structured conversation, designed to unearth deep insights into personal histories, values, and perspectives on global humanity.
+This innovative approach facilitates a direct, unmediated connection between the subject and the audience, allowing for an immersive experience that transcends conventional artistic boundaries.
+The portraits, coupled with excerpts from the interviews, are presented in a manner that emphasizes the singularity of each individual while highlighting the universal themes that emerge from their narratives.
+These themes often revolve around family, tradition, hopes, and fears, providing a rich tapestry of human experience that fosters empathy and understanding across cultural divides.

 Graham was documented using this process in Houston, Texas at Rick Lowe's Project Row Houses in artist Round 19.
 "A Conversation with the World" has also been conducted and exhibited in San Francisco.
 He was commissioned by the San Francisco Art Commission for a public art project that was installed at the San Francisco City Hall and exhibited in public spaces around the city.
 The project was commissioned and presented in Calgary, Alberta, Eatonville, Florida and Oulu, Finland.
 In 2005 he was awarded a Mid Atlantic Arts Foundation Artists in Communities Grant under the auspices of the Fabric Workshop and Museum in Philadelphia, Pennsylvania to produce "A Conversation at the Table."
 This project invited over 50 artists and four arts organizations to collaborate on a project based on essential aspects of humanity.
 The project was completed and presented in 2006.